Safe Ways to Workout When You're Overweight

 If you’re overweight, you may have already thought about all the ways exercising more can benefit you.

 You may have even committed to becoming more active.
 Still, we know that taking those first (or second, or third) steps can sometimes be difficult, both physically and mentally.
 Maybe joint pain or lack of energy get in your way, or perhaps a lack of confidence in your abilities or potential prevents you from trying.
 Despite past experiences with exercise, or lack thereof, you can move more.
 The truth is, you use energy—and calories—to perform even the smallest amount of movement, otherwise known as non-exercise activity thermogenesis (NEAT).
-Being active doesn’t mean running five miles a day; it includes many options—adjusting your approach to and outlook on movement is a good place to start.
+Being active doesn’t mean running five miles a day; it includes many options for beginners and beyond.
+Adjusting your approach to and outlook on movement is a good place to start.

 Of course, joining a gym or signing up for a fitness class are options you can consider.
 But if those seem intimidating or a mismatch for you at this stage, there are other choices that you may prefer and that may help you move more easily as you begin your active journey.
 Having support—a coach, friend or family member—around you is a big part of staying motivated and accountable.